Grants & Funding

 Diamantina Shire Council Logo (PNG)

-Completed applications can be sent to admin@diamantina.qld.gov.au
+Completed forms can be sent to paula.brown@diamantina.qld.gov.au

 Information and fact sheets for people and organisations interested in applying for community grants through other Avenues of Funding